How to Read a Wine Label: Without Feeling Lost

 Appellation

-A legally defined region.
-Example: Russian River Valley, Chianti Classico, Médoc.
+A legally defined growing region (example: Russian River Valley, Chianti Classico, Médoc).

-Example: How to Read a Label in 10 Seconds
+How to Read a Wine Label in 10 Seconds

-• Region: Willamette Valley → cool climate → bright, red-fruited style
+• Region → Cool climate → bright, red-fruited style

-Boom.
-You can predict the entire flavor profile before opening it.
-Once you can predict a wine from its label, the next step is learning how to taste wine in a structured way.
+You can predict the experience before opening the bottle.
+And once you can predict a wine from its label, the next step is tasting it with structure.
+Our guide on How to Taste Wine walks through that process clearly.

 • Vintage → ripeness